-May is here, which can only mean one thing: it’s almost time for Mother’s Day!
-The one day of the year where we can truly show our moms how much they mean to us, Mother’s Day is also a great marketing opportunity for your business, as it’s a day which practically all of your customers will find relevant.
-Here are some of our top ideas for how you can build an effective Mother’s Day email campaigns.
+Mother's Day is a great marketing opportunity for your business, as it's a day which practically all of your customers will find relevant in some way.
+Here are some of our top ideas for how you can build an effective Mother's Day email campaign.

 Give moms the reward they deserve!